Fulfilling our mission of empowering women, YWCA is the primary provider of domestic violence services in the region.

 Interested in volunteering?

-We rely on volunteer groups to tackle various projects at Weaver Center.
-We also have opportunities for individual volunteers to provide childcare for support groups and work in our Community Market.
-Contact Allison Adams via email or phone at 615-983-5144 to learn about how you can plug in.
+We rely on small groups of volunteers to tackle various projects at Weaver Center.
+We also have opportunities for individual volunteers to work in our community market – The She Shed.
+Contact Allison Adams via email to learn about how you can plug in.